 \section{Appendix A. Implementation Details}

-In this part, we give more details of the implementation.
-We focus on three major components as follows.
+We give more implementation details by focusing on three major components.

-\textbf{Sharding Encryption.} Based on the real scenario, data transmitted in our system is large in scale.
-The mainstream data types on the Internet are text, pictures, and videos.
-A promising way for transferring the data is deliver them in segments (also known as \textit{data sharding}).
-Different from the sharding in the context of classic blockchains, data sharding does not affect the system consensus or consistency.
+\textit{\textbf{Sharding Encryption.}} Based on the real scenario, data transmitted in our system is large in scale.
+A promising way for transferring the data is delivering them in segments (also known as \textit{data sharding}).
+Data sharding in BDTS does not affect the system consensus or consistency.
 Instead, data sharding is an off-chain operation conducted by sellers that will be processed before uploading.
 A full piece of data is split into several shards (or pieces, segments), being encrypted and stored in different memories.
-The blockchain only reserve its sequential orders and related evidence such as descriptions, address and proofs.
-When a consumer confirms the purchase, he needs to download the data on service providers according to the storage list and obtain the decryption key after a successful payment.
-Then, he can decrypt the data in pieces, and finally resemble them according to the sequences for the entire piece of data.

-We implement the data sharding with the logic in Algm.\ref{alg-shard}.
-Given the size of a slot (indicating the expected size of a shard), we firstly calculate the number of data segments (\textit{line 4}).
+The blockchain only reserves its sequential orders and related evidence such as descriptions, addresses, and proofs.
+When a consumer confirms the purchase, he needs to download the data on service providers according to the storage list and obtain the decryption key after successful payment.
+Then, he can decrypt the data in pieces and finally resemble them according to the sequences for the entire piece of data.
+We implement the data sharding with the logic in Algm.1.
+Given the size of a slot (indicating the expected size of a shard), we first calculate the number of data segments (\textit{line 4}).
 Then, a full piece of data is split into $n$ segments (\textit{line 5}).
 The seller then create its encryption keys $(K_1, K_2, ..., K_n)$ based on his master private key $K_{seller}$ (\textit{line 6}).
-Once completed the data splitting and key generation, the algorithm starts to encrypt each of the data segment under the seller's private keys (\textit{line 8-11}).
-The encrypted data also generate its proofs for further verifications (\textit{line 10}).
-Last, both raw data and encrypted data are stored on the leaves of Merkle tree to generate the on-chain roots $MT1$ and $MT2$ (\textit{line 12-14}).
+Once data splitting and key generation, the algorithm starts to encrypt each data segment under the seller's private keys (\textit{line 8-11}).
+Encrypted data also generates its proofs for further verifications (\textit{line 10}).
+Last, both raw data and encrypted data are stored on the leaves of the Merkle tree to create on-chain roots $MT1$ and $MT2$ (\textit{line 12-14}).